-The creamy and dreamy combination of rolled oats and vegan yogurt makes for an easy and satisfying breakfast or snack.
-Customize your vegan yogurt oats with a variety of fruits, nuts and seeds.
+The simple and creamy combination of rolled oats and vegan yogurt is an easy and satisfying breakfast or snack.
+Customize your vegan yogurt oats with a variety of spices, extracts, fruits, nuts and seeds!

 Randomly last week I decided to revisit our old friend yogurt oats, and now I’m hooked all over again!
 To be more specific, I'm hooked on Forager's plain yogurt mixed with oats.